OpenScienceLabs/opensciencelabs.github.io/pages/opportunities/internships/guides/interns/index.md

 ### 1. How to Apply

 #### 1.1.
-Choosing a Mentoring Organization and Project
+Choosing a Sub-Organization and Project

-Begin by exploring the list of available mentoring organizations and their projects.
+Begin by exploring the list of available sub-organizations and their projects.
 Look for one that aligns with your interests and skills.

 #### 1.2.
 Initiating Contact with Projects and Mentors